griffithlab/rnabio.org/_posts/0004-02-01-Alignment_Free_Kallisto.md

 ```

-Note that we could also use a tool from `tophat` called `gtf_to_fasta` to generate a fasta sequence from our GTF file.
-This approach is convenient because it will also include the sequences for the ERCC spike in controls, allowing us to generate Kallisto abundance estimates for those features as well.
-HOWEVER, when this tool splices defined exons in our GTF together using the sequence in our reference genome FASTA file it does not reverse complement the genes expressed on the -ve strand.
+Note that we could have instead used a tool from `tophat` called `gtf_to_fasta` to generate the fasta sequence from our GTF file.
+HOWEVER, when this tool splices defined exons in our GTF together using the sequence in our reference genome FASTA file it does NOT reverse complement the genes expressed on the -ve strand.
 This is fine if you do NOT specify the strand option when running kallisto quant.
-BUT, if you intend to use the strand specific options, then all of your transcripts must be represented in the forward (5'->3' direction). `gtf_to_fasta` does not have an option to create them this way.
+BUT, if you intend to use the strand specific options, then all of your transcripts MUST be represented in the forward (5'->3' direction). `gtf_to_fasta` does not have an option to create them this way.
+So you should use one of the approaches two described above.
+Either download a transcript file where all sequences are already represented in the correct forward orientation, OR use the `getfasta` strategy above on a `bed12` version of your transcript GTF.

 Use `less` to view the file `chr22_ERCC92_transcripts.fa`.
 Note that this file has messy transcript names.
 Use the following hairball perl one-liner to tidy up the header line for each fasta sequence